 21st August 2018

 A study recently conducted by the Association of Fencing Industries (AFI) has revealed the current value of the UK fencing industry.
-The AFI – trade association formed when the European Fencing Industry Association and the Fencing Contractors Association merged – has calculated that the sector is worth over £1.1bn, a figure which is divided almost equally between materials and installation.
+The AFI – a trade association, formed when the European Fencing Industry Association and the Fencing Contractors Association merged – has calculated that the sector is worth over £1.1bn, a figure which is divided almost equally between materials and installation.

-Because of the UK fencing industry’s current successes, and down to its growing reputation worldwide, it would seem that there could be an increase in the number of opportunities fencing firms have to work abroad.
+Because of the UK fencing industry’s current successes and down to its growing reputation worldwide, it would seem that there could be an increase in the number of opportunities fencing firms have to work abroad.
 And this statement is more than just conjecture.

 Only last month, Colas, one of the world’s most reputable civil engineering firms, encouraged UK organisations – with a particular focus on fencing companies – to help develop a new airport for the government of Uganda.
-This is a significant international project and one that could further enhance the reputation of the UK fencing sector.
+This is a significant international project and could further enhance the reputation of the UK fencing sector.

 Of course, it is worth stating that this success has been crafted upon sturdy foundations of reliability, quality and trust.
 And it is these three pillars that Zaun has been built on.